Skip to content

 How to vote in your AGM

 The Annual General Meeting (AGM) is your opportunity to have your say on our work.
-Find out about voting on resolutions and electing Council members.
+Find out how voting works using our short guide.

 Vote in advance

-You'll need to vote on our Council elections in advance of the AGM, but you can choose to vote on the resolutions in advance too.
+You’ll need to vote on our Council election in advance of the AGM, and you can choose to vote on the resolutions in advance too.
+Voting will open in early September.

 Vote online